Phebe Cramer

-Phebe Cramer (1935–2021) was a clinical psychologist and Professor of Psychology, Emerita at Williams College.
+Phebe K. Cramer (December 30, 1935 – April 2, 2021) was an American clinical psychologist who was Professor of Psychology, Emerita at Williams College.
 She was known for her research on defense mechanisms, body image, and narcissism, and for her creation of a manual for coding defense mechanisms for purposes of psychological testing and personality assessment.
 Cramer was the 2014 recipient of the Bruno Klopfer Award from the Society for Personality Assessment for lifetime achievement in Personality Psychology.

 Cramer was the author of several books including Protecting the Self: Defense Mechanisms in Action (2006), Story Telling, Narrative and the Thematic Apperception Test (1996), The Development of Defense Mechanisms: Theory, Research, and Assessment (1991), and Word Association (1968).

 Biography

-Cramer received her B.A from the University of California, Berkeley in 1957.
-She attended graduate school at New York University where she obtained her Ph.D in Psychology in 1962.
+Cramer received her B.A. from the University of California, Berkeley in 1957.
+She attended graduate school at New York University where she obtained her Ph.D. in psychology in 1962.
 Cramer was employed as a clinical psychologist at Maimonides Hospital in Brooklyn from 1962-1963.
 She was an Assistant Professor of Psychology at Barnard College from 1963-1965, and a visiting Assistant Professor of Psychology at the University of California, Berkeley from 1965-1970.
 In 1970 she joined the faculty of the Department of Psychology at Williams College where she remained for the rest of her career.

-She was the mother of two daughters, Mara and Julia.
+Cramer was the mother of two daughters, Mara and Julia.
+She died in Pittsfield, Massachusetts on April 2, 2021, at the age of 85.